dhiksha2007/demo/README.md

 I am the first graduate in my family.
 ROLE MODEL:
 My role model is ussian bolt because he didnt gave up when he fell and fixed the target from his lossen match and gave an record who can never beat.
+Your teaching is on to my level sir so i am comfortable with this speed sir .
+Be the same sir ,please dont change into very strict sir.